skaji/patchperl-extracted/README.md

 # patchperl extracted

-Collection of patches for old perls.
+Collection of patch files for old perls.
-These patches are extracted from [Devel::PatchPerl](https://metacpan.org/pod/Devel::PatchPerl).
+These patch files are extracted from [Devel::PatchPerl](https://metacpan.org/pod/Devel::PatchPerl).

 # Why not Devel::PatchPerl?